nop33/si/src/content/project/longterm-governance-network/index.md

       groups.

-      Once signed up, you can log in using your browser or [the app for your phone](https://play.google.com/store/apps/details?id=com.zulipmobile&hl=en_US) at [longtermov.zulipchat.com](https://longtermov.zulipchat.com).
+      Once we have confirmed your sign-up, you will be able to log into [longtermgov.zulipchat.com](https://longtermgov.zulipchat.com/) via your browser or [the app for your phone](https://play.google.com/store/apps/details?id=com.zulipmobile).

       ### New to Zulip?